arnab132/PrimeNumber/README.md

-# PrimeNumber implementation using Python
+# Prime Number implementation using Python

 A positive integer greater than 1 which has no other factors except 1 and the number itself is called a prime number.